cloudposse/atmos/website/docs/quick-start/install.md

 ---
 # Install Atmos

-There are many ways into install `atmos`.
+There are many ways to install `atmos`.
 The latest version of `atmos` might not be available with third party package managers.

 To check what version of atmos you have installed, just run `atmos version`.